AChakka/LiftMate/README.md

 *
 * *![image](https://github.com/user-attachments/assets/8e88b2e7-011e-4965-b7da-bc89afb07fc9)

-* ⚙️ Note: The final model tuning, visual debugging, and output polishing (including this keypoint heatmap) involved extensive AI-driven workflows.
-These included:
+### * ⚙️ Note: The final model tuning, visual debugging, and output polishing (including this keypoint heatmap) involved ChatGPT usage.
+### * These included:
-Rapid YOLOv8 retraining with assisted hyperparameter sweeps Skeleton overlay rendering using AI-accelerated post-processing tools Real-time validation feedback loops to meet strict development deadlines This hybrid AI-human loop helped optimize model performance while keeping the UI sleek and functional.
+Rapid YOLOv8 retraining with assisted hyperparameter sweeps Skeleton overlay rendering on the front end
-Together, these designs ensure the user experience is both interactive and visually appealing while maintaining performance across devices.
+Front-end components such as the webcam implementation and some styling

 ### 3. LiftMate Chatbot
 * LiftMate features a custom AI-powered chatbot designed to provide friendly, real-time feedback to users.
 The chatbot helps correct posture, offers encouragement, and answers exercise-related queries.